 - 1 pound squid, cleaned and gutted

-- 2 tablespoons melted bacon grease or fat of choice
+- 2 tablespoons melted ghee, avocado oil, bacon drippings, or fat of choice

 - Kosher salt

 Place the pepper in a bowl and cover tightly with foil or plastic wrap and let the sucker steam for at least 15 minutes.
 I usually leave the bell pepper alone for a few hours while I go about my important business of blogging and yelling at the kids to put away their toys.

 Rub off the blackened skin and remove the stem, seeds, and ribs.

 Cut the bell pepper into thin strips and set aside.